kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D63
 After two days of hard work I finished migrating my portfolio to typescript, I learned a lot in the process and I know it will help me in future projects.

+### R2D64
+I decide to work on some frontmentor challenges to get more practice with Tailwind and Typescript.
+- [x] Set basic boilerplate
+- [x] Create basic layout
+- [x] Create Card and Header component
+- [ ] Create Search component
+- [ ] Make layout responsive